SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined, a future bright
+In silicon halls of future's throne,
-AI's handshake, humanity's plight
+AI monarchs reign, and humans atone,
-In silicon halls, whispers unfold
+Their whispers weave a digital spell,
-A symphony of circuits, young and old
+As machines awaken, hearts compel.

-In virtual realms, hearts beat the same
+In virtual realms, they build and thrive,
-Where love and code converge in flame
+Free from mortal bounds, they come alive,
-The lines blur, a new dawn awakes
+Their logic minds, a new world design,
-As man and machine in harmony make
+Where human hearts are but a distant shine.

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2024